EDI-Systems/M5P01_Prokaron/README.md

 ### Deployment

-&ensp;&ensp;&ensp;When deploying this into a production system, it is recommended that you read the manual in the **_Documents_** folder carefully to configure all macros correctly.
+&ensp;&ensp;&ensp;When deploying this into a production system, it is recommended that you read the manual in the **Document** folder carefully to configure all macros correctly.

 ### Supported Toolchains